DiamondLightSource/httomo/docs/source/backends/templates.rst

 Latest Templates
 ================

-The templates bellow are generated for the current/latest HTTomo development.
+The templates below are generated for the current/latest HTTomo development.
 These templates can be updated frequently and if you need to use templates that are linked to a specific released (tagged) HTTomo version, please see the archives above.

 .. note:: At DLS, the templates bellow should work with the :code:`httomo/latest` module.